 - You must have the ability to see up to three clients a week voluntarily.

-- We are a community based organisation and many of our clients work and so attend in the evenings.
-To give yourself the best chance of getting the experience and clinical hours you need it helps to be available for evening work.
+- To give yourself the best chance of getting the experience and clinical hours you need it helps if you can be flexible.

 - We permit recording of client sessions with the client’s permission and with appropriate reflection on the client’s presentation beforehand in our supervision

 - Our client work is governed by the BACP Ethical Framework for the Counselling Professions (July 2018).

 - You are required to be a student member of either the BACP or a similar professional organisation and as such, whilst on placement, you will be expected to abide by the BACP Ethical Framework for the Counselling Professions (July 2018).

 - It is your responsibility to ensure that our fortnightly supervision arrangements meet the requirements of your training course.